bahnew/form-controls/README.md

 This library provides a range of form controls that can be used to create customized forms within the Bahmni platform.

+### Requirements

+- React 18.2.0 or higher
+- React DOM 18.2.0 or higher

 ### File naming conventions

 1. All components should be in Pascal Case (camel case starting with uppercase letter)